jfantou/ata_it_api/README.md

 Or if you use an IDE like intellij you can launch directly on it.

+### Docker

+You can also use docker if you want:
+- Build your image with this command: docker build -t api
+- Run the image: docker run -it -p 8080:8080 api:latest
+- Access to the applciation via the localhost URL on port 8080: http://localhost:8080/swagger-ui/index.html

 ## SWAGGER

 You can find the swagger interface at this URL: http://localhost:8080/swagger-ui/index.html.